EPCCed/MPI_Intro_Self_Service/content/Part4_Case_Study_and_Performance_Metrics/contents.md

 ## Performance Metrics

-Performance and scalability are important to assess as a code that scales poorly won't be using larger machines efficiently.
+Performance and scalability are important to assess because a code that scales poorly won't be using larger machines efficiently.

-This subsection covers performance metrics (Speedup, Efficiency), strong and weak scaling, and also discusses Amdahl's law and Gustafson's law and how to visualise performance results ([slides](https://www.learn.ed.ac.uk/bbcswebdav/pid-5888510-dt-content-rid-20604115_1/xid-20604115_1)).
+This subsection covers performance metrics (Speedup, Efficiency), strong and weak scaling, and also discusses Amdahl's Law and Gustafson's Law and how to visualise performance results ([slides](https://www.learn.ed.ac.uk/bbcswebdav/pid-5888510-dt-content-rid-20604115_1/xid-20604115_1)).

 ```{raw} html